Armaguerra Mod. 39 rifle

-The Armaguerra Mod.
+The Fucile Semiautomatico Mod.
+39, also known as Armaguerra Mod.
 39 is an Italian semi-automatic rifle designed by Gino Revelli, the son of Abiel Bethel Revelli, who is known for the Fiat-Revelli machine gun and Glisenti Model 1910 pistol.
 Two versions of the rifle exist; one in 6.5x52 and the other 7.35×51mm.

 Genesis and development

 The weapon was designed in the mid 1930s by Gino Revelli, the son of the brilliant Abiel Bethel Revelli, and its patents got co-intested with Francesco Nasturzio, Genoan Entrepreneur that financed the project.

 In 1934, Revelli approached Nasturzio with a proposal for several new firearm projects to offer to the Italian Regio Esercito.
 At the time, the army was actively seeking a new semiautomatic rifle and a new submachine gun, among other small and large guns, to modernize its forces.
 Given the positive progress and the army's interest, on October 21, 1936, Revelli and Nasturzio co-founded the Società Anonima Revelli Manifattura Armi Guerra and officially participated in the army's contests for the new firearms.

 Once the Italian Army adopted the new 7,35x51 cartridge in 1937, they announced in January 1938 a competition to adopt a Submachine Gun (Moschetto Automatico) in 9mm and a Semi-automatic Rifle in the new 7.35 caliber.

 None of the seven semiautomatic models — three from Scotti, one from Revelli-Armaguerra, one from Beretta, one from Breda, and one from Terni — passed the Royal Army's initial trials.

 A second round was announced for September 1938, open to additional companies.
 The final requirements for the semi-automatic rifle were: